scottish-government-design-system/designsystem.gov.scot/styles/colour-palette/index.md

-## Colour contrast
+## Accessible colour contrast

 Good colour contrast uses a dark colour on a light background, or a light colour on a dark background.
-It's important that the contrast ratio of text and interactive elements on public sector sites meet [level AA of the Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/#contrast-minimum).
-We've tested colours in our colour palette to ensure the palette meets these standards.
+We've tested colours in our colour palette to ensure the palette complies with the standard.
+It is not just the contrast of text that needs to be checked.
+User interface elements, such as icons and buttons, and graphical objects, such as graphs or charts, must meet a slightly lower contrast threshold than text.

+If you do need to check colour contrast you can use tools such as the [Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) or [Tanaguru contrast finder](https://contrast-finder.tanaguru.com/).